Friedenstal, Alberta

 Friedenstal (free-DEN-stall) is a locality in Alberta, Canada.
 It is located 4 kilometers southeast of Fairview in Municipal District of Fairview No. 136 in the Peace Region of northwestern Alberta.

 Founding

 Friedenstal was founded in 1910 by Peter Gans and Lewis Flath just before the First World War.
-Gans would soon send reports to German Newspapers urging Bessarbian settlers in the Ukraine, Russian Empire and United States (Several Bessarabian German Families settled in Hays, Kansas and Ellis County, Kansas).
+Gans would soon send reports to German Newspapers urging Bessarabian settlers in Ukraine, Russian Empire and United States (Several Bessarabian German Families settled in Hays, Kansas and Ellis County, Kansas).
 On August 9, 1911 Archbishop Célestin-Henri Joussard O.M.I visited the settlement bringing with him German speaking Rev. A Biehler O.M.I.
-Father Biehler would return in October of the same year with plans to build a small log chapel and rectory the settlement was populated by immigrant settlers of German origin who had previously settled in the Ukraine (Bessarabian Germans).
+Father Biehler would return in October of the same year with plans to build a small log chapel and rectory the settlement was populated by immigrant settlers of German origin who had previously settled in Ukraine (Bessarabian Germans).
 The settlement was officially founded sometime between 1911 and 1914, the consensus today is that the settlement was officially founded in 1912.